Master9Wayne/iris-sys-recs-2026/README.md

 ### Editing the prometheus config file:
 * Added jobs for scraping data from cadvisor, node-exporter, rails-app and nginx-exporter.
-* Dynamic scarping cause there are 3 replicas of the web service.
+* Dynamic scraping cause there are 3 replicas of the web service.
 Added ```dns_sd_configs``` pointing to the web service name.
 Prometheus automatically finds all the 3 replicas.

 ![screen8](/public/sc18.png)
 Prometheus is scraping data from all the containers properly.